trombastic/RNode_Firmware/README.md

 ## WARNING

 This is a port of the RNode firmware developed by Mark Qvist to ESP 32 microprocessors.
-I developed the port on a Heltec ESP32 Lora (V2).
+I developed the port on a Heltec ESP32 Wifi Lora (V2).

 It's not complete yet (some parts like reading RSSI values have been disabled and needs fixing).
 But I was able to run a SSH connection between